There are many advantages and disadvantages of direct marketing that you need to consider before launching a campaign.

 Advantages of direct marketing

-- High cost - personalized campaigns can be expensive (Seth Godin, Marketing permission ).
+- High cost – Personalized campaigns can be expensive (Seth Godin, Permission Marketing ).

 - Risk of rejection – Some customers perceive direct marketing as intrusive (Don E. Schultz, Integrated Marketing Communications ).

-Box: the different types of segmentation in direct marketing
+Box: The different types of segmentation in direct marketing

 1. Demographic segmentation